 The Royal Observatory Edinburgh has a long history dating back to 1786 when the first Chair of Astronomy was established at the University.
 It is now one of the UK’s major centres of astronomical research.
-The observatory is accessible to the public during regular open evenings, which must be booked online and suitable for anyone interested in astronomy.

 Location events organiser